ckayxian/iris-prediction-KNN/README.md

 1. The standard workflow of a machine learning project
 2. Importance of model perststance and the way to implement model persistance
 3. Ways to improve the accuracy of output
-4. How to plot data with Matlab
+4. How to plot data with matplotlib